RafaFT/100-days-of-code/r2-log.md

 ### R2D18 - 2020/05/25

 Just like yesterday, today I spent my time studying.
 I read most of chapter one from [Go Web Programming book](https://www.manning.com/books/go-web-programming).
 I'm considering creating a new repo just for writing a summary of the book.

+### R2D19 - 2020/05/26

+Today I finished reading the chapter one from the [Go Web Programming book](https://www.manning.com/books/go-web-programming).
+It's the best introduction to the basic concepts of web applications and HTTP I've ever read.

+Here are some of the concepts the book explained:

+1. Reasons why Go is a great choice for building Web Applications (_scalable_, _maintainable_, _modular_ and _fast_)
+2. Definition and differences between _Web Applications_ and _Web Services_
+3. HTTP protocol (stateless, text based, request-response)
+4. HTTP Request structure and HTTP methods (safe and idempotent)
+5. HTTP Response structure and HTTP status codes
+6. HTTP/2 and how it greatly improves performance (request and response multiplexing, compressed headers and binary based)